-The 13.86GW Xiluodu hydroelectric power plant on Jinsha Jiang River was inaugurated in September 2013.
-It is expected to be fully operational by June 2014 and will be the third biggest hydroelectric power plant in the world.
+The 13.86GW Xiluodu hydroelectric power plant on Jinsha Jiang River, China, was inaugurated in September 2013.
+It was fully operational in June 2014, becoming the world’s third biggest hydroelectric power plant.

-The project includes a dam, an underground power generation unit and a flood discharge structure.
-It is mainly developed for power generation, and sediment and flood control while improving the downstream navigation of the river.
+The project includes a dam, an underground power-generation unit and a flood discharge structure.
+It is mainly developed for power generation, and sediment and flood control while also improving the downstream navigation of the river.

-Xiluodu power plant is expected to offset approximately 150m tonnes of carbon dioxide emissions per year.
-It is also expected to reduce the consumption of 41m tonnes of coal for electricity generation.
-The project, however, displaces approximately 180,000 people.
+Xiluodu power plant offsets approximately 150m tonnes of carbon dioxide emissions a year.
+It reduces the consumption of 41 million tonnes of coal for electricity generation.
+However, the project displaced approximately 180,000 people.

 Xiluodu hydropower plant development details

-The Three Gorges Project Corporation, which developed China's biggest hydropower plant Three Gorges, also developed the Xiluodu power plant.
-The Xiluodu plant will generate 64bkWh of electricity per year when fully operational.
+The Three Gorges Project Corporation, which developed China’s biggest hydropower plant Three Gorges, also developed the Xiluodu power plant.
+The Xiluodu plant generates 64bkWh of electricity a year.

 Xiluodu hydroelectric power plant make-up

 Each Francis turbine has an output capacity of 770MW while the air-cooled generator functions at a speed of 855.6MVA.
-The 1,350t generator rotor has a diameter of 13.7m and a height of four metres.
+The 1,350t generator rotor has a diameter of 13.7m and a height of 4m.

-ABB's HEC7/8 Generator circuit breakers are installed at Xiluodu.
-Equipped with large short-circuits and breaking current, the generators help in cutting off the circuit in case of any fault currents and protect the generator, transformers and other core devices from damage.
+ABB’s HEC7/8 generator circuit breakers are installed at Xiluodu.
+Equipped with large short-circuits and breaking current, the generators help in cutting off the circuit in the event of fault currents and protect the generator, transformers and other core devices from damage.

-Siemens's Gas-insulated-transmission line system is installed at Xiluodu.
-It has a power capacity of 3,900MVA at a voltage of 550kV and capable of generating current at a rate of 4,500A.
-The GIL tubes provide much resistance to fire and the tunnel can also be used as ventilation and service shafts for personnel.
-The GIL tubes are welded and are flexible in nature, thereby increasing the tube flexibility and the operational reliability of the plant.
+Siemens’s gas-insulated-transmission line system is installed at Xiluodu.
+It has a power capacity of 3,900MVA at a voltage of 550kV and is capable of generating current at a rate of 4,500A.
+The GIL tubes provide high-resistance to fire and the tunnel can also be used as ventilation and service shafts for personnel.
+The GIL tubes are welded and are flexible in nature, increasing the tube flexibility and the operational reliability of the plant.

 The hydroelectric power project also includes four spillway tunnels, two each on both sides of the power station.
 The power conduit system includes headrace tunnels, main transmission caverns and ground surface switch stations.